darklang/tablecloth/README.md

 ### Rescript

-Tablecloth for Rescript supports rescript 9.
+Tablecloth supports Rescript 9.
 Older versions of Tablecloth supported older versions of bs-platform.

 ### Native

-Tablecloth for native OCaml/Reason supports OCaml 4.08-4.10 and Base v0.12.2/v0.13.2.
+Tablecloth for native OCaml supports OCaml 4.08-4.10 and Base v0.12.2/v0.13.2.
 We are open to supporting other versions:

 - OCaml 4.11 is believed to work but is not officially supported as there is no